Top neobanks in Mexico

 Founded in 2019, it is a SOFIPO that offers investment, loans, bank accounts, and credit cards.
 Transfers are free, as are most of its products.

-Klar’s offer also includes bill payments.
-From the app, you can pay for electricity, cable, internet, water, and mobile services.
-It does not require a minimum monthly balance, and there are no account cancellation fees.
-It also has the advantage of a cashback program for frequent purchases.
+Klar’s offering also includes bill payments.
+From the app itself you can pay electricity, cable, internet, water, and mobile bills.
+No minimum monthly balance is required and there are no account cancellation fees.
+A key advantage is its cashback program for frequent purchases.

 Vexi